rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"...
 I thought you... died...
 I saw you... sinking in the... water..."* - said Amir between sobs, slowly calming down.

 *"It is ok, I am here now"* - added Sam, his mind locked calculating and timing the movement of the water - *A big wave comes in every 10 seconds, the wave lasts about 15 seconds.
-The islets... this looks like an archipelago with the islets connected underwater by thin sheets of ice* - continued observing Sam - *If I run just before the tide goes down I might get 1 or 2 seconds before the water covers the ice-sheet again and I' ll be safe.*
+The islets... this looks like an archipelago with the islets connected underwater by thin sheets of ice* - Sam continued observing - *If I run just before the tide goes down I might get 1 or 2 seconds before the water covers the ice-sheet again and I' ll be safe.*

-Sam's brain seemed to be working at maximum capacity, he had visualised a pathway to reach 3 or 4 islets from where he was standing just need to wait for the wave to start to come down, he analysed - *5...
+Sam's brain seemed to be working at maximum capacity, he had visualised a pathway to reach 3 or 4 islets from where he was standing needing to wait for the wave to start to come down, he analysed - *5...
 4...
 3...
 2...* - and threw himself down a slide towards the next hill.
 The snow allowed him to slide rather easily from where he was standing to the ice-sheet, from there he started to ice-skate naturally.

 He could see in the corner of his eye the water starting to reverse, rushing back.
 He was already at the base of what it looked now a hill, climbed up, the water separated the now islets.